This article lists all the major relationship problems which have been proven to negatively impact relationships.

 If you want to shorten your learning curve, consider getting my overview of the whole relationship literature in the store.

 Sources: this article leverages decades of research and relationship literature.
-I won’t list each single source as it would get way too long, but some of them you can check here.
+I won’t list every single source as it would get way too long.